Plastic recycling in the borough

-Unfortunately due to a drop in the market for recycling mixed plastics we decided earlier this year to close the plastic recycling banks while we look for other markets for recycling this material.
+Unfortunately due to a drop in the market for recycling mixed plastics we had to close the plastic recycling banks in 2018 while we look for other markets for recycling this material.

-You can still continue to recycle clean plastic bottles including drink bottles, shampoo and bleach bottles in your kerbside green bin and place all other plastics in your grey waste bin.
+You can still continue to recycle clean plastic bottles including drink bottles, milk bottles, shampoo and bleach bottles in your kerbside green bin and place all other plastics in your grey waste bin.
 Any plastic that is not a bottle should be placed in your grey bin.

 In addition to reducing the use of plastics in our everyday lives, here are some top tips to use less plastic: